dmwm/DAS/doc/sphinx/new_service.rst

 How to add new data-service
 ===========================
-DAS supports pluggable architecture, so adding a new CMS data-service should be a trivial procedure.
+DAS has pluggable architecture, so adding a new CMS data-service should be a relatively easy procedure.
 Here we discuss two different ways to add a new service into DAS.

 Plug and play interface
 -----------------------
 This work is in progress.

-A new data-service can register with DAS by providing its URI/API configuration.
-This configuration includes the data-service URL, the data format it provides, the optional expiration timestamp for its data, the API name and its parameters and optional mapping into DAS keys.
+A new data-service can register with DAS by providing a file describing the interface and available APIs.
+This configuration includes the data-service URL, the data format provided, an optional expiration timestamp for the data, the API name, necessary parameters and optional mapping onto DAS keys.

-A new DAS interface will allow to add this information via simple configuration file.
+A new DAS interface will allow this information to be added via a simple configuration file.
 The data-service configuration files should be presented in [YAML]_ data-format.

-Since DAS is written in Python we use python YAML library.
-Here is an example of such configuration [#f1]_
+An example configuration follows [#f1]_:

 .. doctest::